KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 export const ZERO_STR = '';
 ```

-Note that we don't have any proof that this helps cut down on unnecessary work.
-It's just part of the SC ethos to only define constants once, and to define/export a constant from this file if we find ourselves using it in different modules.
+Note that repo-devs don't have any proof that this helps cut down on unnecessary work.
+It's just part of the SC ethos to only define constants once, and to define/export a constant from this file if they find themselves using it in different modules.

 ### System flags
 SC uses flags - commonly Boolean - for much of its internal signalling and communications work.
 Many of the flags related to system state get defined in the [helper/system-flags.js](../source/helper/system-flags.html) file.
 For example: